Bucharest travel guide

 Contacts: Tel: + 40 (0)21 204 1000, +40 (0)21 201 4000

 Transfer between terminals: The two terminal buildings are connected by a corridor; it takes five minutes to walk between the terminals.

-Getting to the city: Express bus services, 783 or 780, leave every 15 minutes for the city centre and main railway station respectively.
+Getting to the city: Express bus services, 783 or 780, leave frequently for the city centre and main railway station, respectively.
 Taxis are also available 24 hours to take passengers anywhere in Bucharest or to any other region in the country.
 Passengers should avoid cabs that do not display the price and have no meters.